 If you are lucky enough to have several pensions you don’t have to make the same choice for all of them.
 You may want to consider how much you really need to come in on a monthly basis between Social Security and pension(s).
 You may choose to take some income via lifetime pension payments and lump sum for others.
 Picture having your necessities like rent, mortgage and utilities all covered by the pension payments, and more luxury things (travel, gifting, dining out) covered by more variable income from the invested lump sums.

 This is all a very big deal because there are no do-overs on these major retirement planning decisions.
 Do yourself a favor and don’t make the pension buy out choice willy-nilly.
 Sit down with a trusted Fiduciary Certified Financial Planner like Financial Planner LA David Rae who will help you weigh the pros and cons of both options for you, your life and how you want to live.

 DAVID RAE, CFP®, AIF® is a Los Angeles-based fiduciary financial planner with DRM Wealth Management, a regular contributor to Advocate Magazine, Huffington Post, Investopedia not to mention numerous TV appearances.
 He helps smart people across the USA get on track for their financial goals.
 For more information visit his website at www.davidraefp.com

 Want to learn more about pension?
 You might also enjoy:

 The opinions voices in this article are for general information only.
-They are not intended to provide specific advice or recommendations for any individual and do not constitute an endorsement by NPC.
+They are not intended to provide specific advice or recommendations for any individual.
 To determine which investments may be appropriate for you, consult with your financial professional.
 Please remember that investment decisions should be based on an individual’s goals, time horizon, and tolerance for risk.
-NPC does not render legal advice.